Skip to main content

 Past appraisals can provide accurate square footage counts, but I’ve seen cases where there are two or three appraisals on hand that have all had different numbers.
 And as you might expect, sellers and agents typically reference the highest number.
 As one agent recently commented to me, “The square footage sometimes grows over time.”
 She mentioned one property in particular that had changed hands three times over a ten-year period, and each time, the square footage increased in the MLS.

-I’ve heard anecdotes recently from my colleagues about buyers who got into contract on properties and ended up making a fuss when their appraisals resulted in significantly less square footage than what the disclosures suggested.
-Buyers need to prepare themselves for this possibility, especially when they’re writing offers with no appraisal contingencies.
+I’ve heard anecdotes in the past from my colleagues about buyers who got into contract on properties and ended up making a fuss when their appraisals resulted in notably less square footage than what the disclosures suggested.

-So if you’re comparing values by price-per-square-foot, do so with a grain of salt.
+So if you’re comparing values by price per square foot, do so with a grain of salt.
+Combining this data alongside average sale prices is a better route to go.

 Explore All Posts